sphynkx/yurtube/README.md

 * Accounts and authentication: local sign‑in and SSO (Google, X)
 * Two video players: a custom YouTube‑style player and a simple HTML5 player
 * Uploading and editing videos with automatic thumbnails, animated previews and sprites generation
+* Generation and display captions (by separate microservice)
 * Watch and embed videos
 * Search powered by [Manticore](https://manticoresearch.com/) and PostgreSQL FTS
 * Comments with like/dislike and persistent user votes